 You can also easily reach Dalmatia by bus.
 The bus network in Croatia is really extensive.
 Buses are modern, reliable, and frequent.
 A one-way bus ticket from Zagreb to Split costs around 125 Kn, and to Zadar around 110 Kn.

 There are also a couple of international ferry lines from Ancona in Italy to Zadar and Split in Croatia.
 Expect to pay 300 to 415 Kn per passenger (depending on the season), and an additional 400 Kn to 520 Kn for a car.

 The best way to get around Dalmatia is by bus.
 Intercity buses in Dalmatia are cheap and frequent.
 The bus ticket from Zadar to Split costs around 11 euros.

-Islands are connected with numerous ferries.
-Split, and Zadar are major ferry ports, along with smaller port towns like Makarska (ferry to Sumartin on the island of Brac), Drvenik (ferry to Sucuraj on the island of Hvar).
+Islands are connected by numerous ferries.
+Split and Zadar are major ferry ports, along with smaller port towns like Makarska (ferry to Sumartin on the island of Brac), and Drvenik (ferry to Sucuraj on the island of Hvar).

 Recommended reading: Getting around Croatia

 - Fodor's Croatia Travel Guide (we are co-authors!)